 The title track is up next – Sex And The Single Man – and it’s a rocky affair – and befitting of the guitar-wielding image we have of him on the cover.
 ‘Sex and the single man living life as best I can’ he sings, ‘…it’s tough being a single man’.
 This is a rocky bachelor track, and I’m surprised this hasn’t been covered by someone else.

-I’m In Love is probably the weakest track here, aside from having nice harmonies.
-The album returns to form though with the closing track Men Have Feelings Too.
+I’m In Love is next and is the weakest track here, aside from having nice harmonies.
+The album returns to form though with the closing pop track Men Have Feelings Too.

 - POP RESCUE 2014 RATING: 4 / 5